survivejs/webpack-book/manuscript/building_with_webpack/03_splitting_bundles.md

 [CommonsChunkPlugin](https://webpack.js.org/guides/code-splitting-libraries/#commonschunkplugin) is a powerful and complex plugin.
 The use case we are covering here is a basic yet useful one.
 As before, we can define a function that wraps the basic idea.

-To make our life easier in the future, we can make it extract a file known as a **manifest**.
-It contains the webpack runtime that starts the whole application and contains the dependency information needed by it.
-This avoids a serious invalidation problem.
-Even though it's yet another file for the browser to load, it allows us to implement reliable caching in the next chapter.

-If we don't extract a manifest, webpack will generate the runtime to the vendor bundle.
-In case we modify the application code, the application bundle hash will change.
-This is problematic as it will invalidate both bundles since the runtime needs to change too.
-This is why you should keep the manifest separate from the main bundles as doing this avoids the problem.

-T> If you want to see this behavior in practice, try tweaking the implementation so that it **doesn't** generate the manifest after the next chapter.
-Change application code after that and see what happens to the generated code.

 The following code combines the `entry` idea above with a basic `CommonsChunkPlugin` setup:

 **webpack.parts.js**